 So much was at stake leading up to the D-Day landings at Normandy in 1944.
 If the invasion succeeded, the Allies would secure a crucial foothold in Western Europe.
-It would be an important step toward ending a war that had raged on for five years already, with unimaginable costs.
+It would be an important step toward ending a war that had already raged on for five years.

 But if the Allies failed at Normandy, it would take months to reorganize and plan a new invasion.
 And meanwhile, casualties would continue to mount, and morale would suffer.